 Please note that the time zone of the graphs and tables in the UI are based on your browser, for the exception of the

-We email you the following summaries and alerts.
+Tim (our friendly "bot") will email you or Slack you (if enabled) the following summaries and alerts.

 - Daily summaries